Supervisor/supervisor/docs/events.rst

    if __name__ == '__main__':
        main()

-Other sample event listeners are present within the :term:`superlance` package, including one which can monitor supervisor subprocesses and restart a process if it is using "too much" memory.
+Other sample event listeners are present within the :term:`Superlance` package, including one which can monitor supervisor subprocesses and restart a process if it is using "too much" memory.